thedevdojo/auth-website/content/docs/getting-started.md

 home: true
 ---

-DevDojo Auth is an open-source <a href="https://packagist.org/packages/devdojo/auth" target="_blank">composer package</a> that makes adding authentication to your Laravel app a breeze.
+DevDojo Auth is an open-source <a href="https://packagist.org/packages/devdojo/auth" target="_blank">composer package</a> that adds customizable authentication screens to your Laravel application.
 Just drop it in, and you're ready to go!

 ## Quick Start

-After [installation](/docs/install), visit **/auth/setup** to customize and modify your authentication.
+After [installation](/docs/install), visit **/auth/setup** to customize your authentication appearance and functionality.

 <img src="{ url('/assets/images/setup-screen-bg.jpg') }" class="w-full h-auto rounded-md" />